https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt How Noise Pollution Fuels Biodiversity Loss and Cardiovascular Disease

 How Noise Pollution Affects Biodiversity

-Disrupted Communication and Navigation
+Disrupted Communication and Reproductive Failure

-Population Decline and Habitat Abandonment
+Population Decline and Ecosystem Destabilization

 While animals suffer from communication disruptions and habitat stress, humans experience severe physiological and psychological effects due to prolonged noise exposure.

-Mental Health and Cognitive Decline
+Sleep Disruption, Mental Health and Cognitive Decline

-Noise as an Invisible Stressor
+Noise as a Chronic and Invisible Metabolic Stressor

 Solutions: Reducing Noise Pollution for a Sustainable Future